Homeland Security Check it Out ! VISAS and the 50-k fine and the "politically donated" Money, after the paid for trip.

 $ 5,000.00 Donation from Air Rescue Systems Bob Cockell...

-Richardson may not have to explain about the nurses...but he should explain his 5,000. contribution from Air Rescue Systems' Bob Cockell; after Richardson introduced Cockell to " high level Chinese police / military officials," and " ARS received a TWO MILLION dollar contracts."
-Then had a massive falling-out with Oath Keeper Joe Rice about the training and VISAS and FLIR and Joe was fined 50,000.00 but says ARS lied:
+Richardson may not have to explain about the nurses...but he should explain his 5,000. contribution from Air Rescue Systems' Bob Cockell; after Richardson introduced Cockell to " high level Chinese police / military officials," and " ARS received multi million dollar contracts."
+Then had a massive falling-out with Oath Keeper Joe Rice about the training and VISAS and FLIR and Joe was fined 50,000.00 but Mr. Rice emphatically states ARS lied:

 Air Rescue Systems training on Mike Winters illegally built helicopter tower